MicrosoftDocs/dynamics365smb-docs/archive/WorkingWithDynamics/how-to-see-which-report-layouts-are-used-on-reports.md

 =======
 >>>>>>> refs/remotes/origin/Update14
 # See Which Report Layouts are Used on Reports
-You can see which report layouts are used on Finance and Operations, Business edition reports from the **Report Layout Selection** window.
+You can see which report layouts are used on Business Central reports from the **Report Layout Selection** window.
 From this window, you can change layout that is used on a report, create new custom layouts, or make variations of existing custom layouts.

 You can see which report layouts are used on [!INCLUDE[d365fin](../../includes/d365fin_md.md)] reports from the **Report Layout Selection** window.
 From this window, you can change layout that is used on a report, create new custom layouts, or make variations of existing custom layouts.